u3557110/HR-system/README.md

 ### Delete Records Being Searched
 - User can delete the record of a specifc employee.
 - Or he can delete all of the search records.
 In this case, all records with surname 'Chau' will be deleted.
-- Back to the Show Record page, all records with surname 'Chau' are deleted.
+- Back to the Show Record page, you can see all records with surname 'Chau' are deleted.
 ```
 Which item you want to delete (input 'a' for all): a
 System Message: Item with ID = 00000004 is deleted!